tobiasfrejo/rpio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

 4. **Developing the adaptive application design**

-   Within the newly generated application package, a folder is provided to develop the AADL design, namely `/Design`.
+   Within the newly generated application package ``newPackage``, a folder is provided to develop the AADL design, namely `/Design`.
 Within this folder, the following design files are required:

    - **LogicalArchitecture.aadl:** modeling the MAPLE-K components.
-Instructions how to model can be found `here <../basics/aadl_gettingStarted.rst>`_.
+Instructions how to model can be found `here <../basics/aadl_gettingStarted.html>`_.
    - **messages.aadl:** modeling the custom messages.
-Instructions how to model can be found `here <../basics/aadl_gettingStarted.rst>`_.
+Instructions how to model can be found `here <../basics/aadl_gettingStarted.html>`_.
    - **PhysicalArchitecture.aadl:** modeling the compute architecture.
 Instructions how to model can be found here !TODO!
    - **system.aadl:** modeling the logical-physical mapping architecture.
 Instructions how to model can be found here !TODO!